 Lusail, Qatar

-Development of E9 & E10
+E9 & E10

 A Grade A office development designed to improve workplace efficiency, tenant flexibility, and environmental performance